dansanderson/m65tool/docs/developing.md

 files in `third-party/` have changed in the source and version control panels.
 You can ignore these.

+VSCode includes a built-in version of `clang-format`, which works with the provided `.clang-format` settings file.
+I like to have VSCode aggressively auto-format code, so there is limited need to run `clang-format` (`make format`) manually.

+The project includes task configurations for debugging unit test suites.
+With a `test_modname.c` file open, Run > Start Debugging (F5) and select "Debug test suite."
+This generates and builds the test runner, then runs the test in the debugger.
+Use VSCode breakpoints and related features.

 ## Style

 m65tool uses standard C17.
 GNU extensions are disabled to increase the chances